Skparab1/encryption-code-gui/README.md

 # Accounts
 - Originally, my plan was to store the account data in a database or server
   - Then the user could access their data from different devices
-  - but the storing doesn't work, it makes you download the csv file